14 CT Fourier Series

 \[\begin{aligned} a_k &= \frac{1}{T_0} \frac{A}{jk\frac{2\pi}{T_0}} \left[ -\left(e^{-jk\pi} - e^{0}\right) + \left(e^{-jk2\pi} - e^{-jk\pi}\right)\right]\\ &= \frac{A}{jk\pi}\left( 1-e^{-jk\pi}\right) \\ &= \left\{ \begin{array}{lc} 0 & k \mbox{ even}\\ \frac{2A}{jk\pi} & k \mbox{ odd} \end{array} \right. \end{aligned}\]The amplitude spectrum is given by \[|a_k| = \left\{ \begin{array}{lc} 0 & k \mbox{ even}\\ \left|\frac{2A}{k\pi}\right| & k \mbox{ odd}\end{array}\right.\]

-Note as \(N\) increases the approximation gets closer to the square wave, except at the discontinuities.
-This is called Gibbs Ringing.
-As \(N \rightarrow \infty\) the mean-square error goes to zero, so the CTFS approximation to the square wave converges in the mean-square sense.
+Note as \(N\) increases the approximation gets closer to the square wave (squared error gets closer to zero), except at the discontinuities.
+At the discontinuities the square error is bounded by one and gets narrower as \(N\) increases, but never disappears entirely.
+This phenomena is called Gibbs Ringing.
+However, as \(N \rightarrow \infty\) the total mean-square error goes to zero, so the CTFS approximation to the square wave converges in the mean-square sense.

 14.5 Properties of the CT Fourier Series